FAQ of Manaslu Trek

 |May – June||Hot and hazy with rains||Rhododendrons blooming and monsoon begins|

 |October – November||Fabulous and magnificent||Busy month with good weather.|

 CAN I TREK MANASLU TREK ALONE / INDEPENDENTLY?

 You can trek alone or independently in the lower Manaslu region as you do not need any special permit.
 But to do trekking in the upper Manaslu region, you cannot go alone or independently.
-According to the trekking act of Nepal, you must trek in a group at least two and be accompanied by a registered trekking guide through any authorized trekking company of Nepal.
+According to the trekking act of Nepal, you must trek in a group of at least two and be accompanied by a registered trekking guide through any authorized trekking company of Nepal.

-HOW DIFFICULT IS THE TREKS?
+HOW DIFFICULT ARE THE TREKS?

 ARE THE TRAILS CROWDED?

 Comparatively to Annapurna and Everest region, Manaslu is less crowd.
 But the demand for trekking to Manaslu is increasing year by year.